What You Need To Know

 Routine Wellness

-People looking for a deeper, weekly anti‑thinning treatment to reduce breakage and improve strand resilience.
+People wanting a weekly or periodic deep treatment to reduce breakage and plump strands

 Value8/10